ahstram/al3c/README.md

 </pre>

 ## Support
-For help with using al3c, please contact Alex Stram at astram@usc.edu
+For help with using al3c, please email Alexander Stram at astram@usc.edu

 ## al3c+MaCS Example
 We provide an al3c example for parallelized ABC-SMC using the coalescent simulator MaCS, available at https://github.com/gchen98/macs